 (iv) All other items that materially distort the test period.

-(4) Rate of return.
-The authorized overall rate-of-return (for purposes of this section only) is eleven and twenty-five one-hundredths percent.

-(5) Rate design.
+(4) Rate design.
 A Class B company filing pursuant to this section must clearly describe the basis for allocating any revenue requirement change proposed by customer class (e.g., residential, business, and interexchange).

-(6) Customer notice.
+(5) Customer notice.
 The company must notify customers consistent with the manner outlined in WAC 480-120-194 (Publication of proposed tariff changes to increase charges or restrict access to services), and must include the following information: